Mako Shark (concept car): Mako Shark II

+The Mako Shark II concept strongly influenced the all new exterior design of the 3rd generation (C3) Corvette introduced for 1968.
+Especially, in addition to the pointy shark nose, the very curvaceous fenders over the front and rear wheel openings, contributed to the strong 'Coca Cola bottle' look of the C3 Corvette, that in a more subtle way continued in its C4 successor.

-This concept influenced the redesigned C3 Corvette of 1968.
-Chevrolet created two of them - only one of which was fully functional.
-The non-running show car sported futuristic details, such as square section side pipes and a squared-off steering wheel.
+Chevrolet created two copies - only one of which was fully functional.
+The non-running show car sported more futuristic details, such as square section side pipes and a squared-off steering wheel.
 This car debuted at the 1965 New York Auto Show.
-The second running show-car made its debut at the 1965 Paris Motor Show with more conventional steering wheel and exhaust.
+The second, running show-car, made its debut at the 1965 Paris Motor Show, with more conventional steering wheel and exhaust.
 The car did have a retractable rear spoiler, and a square section bumper that could be extended for added protection.
-The Mako Shark II was powered by a 427 Mark IV engine, which became available on production Corvette models.
-The paint scheme was similar to the original Mako Shark, with blue/gray on top fading into silver/white at the rockers.
+The Mako Shark II was powered by a 427 Mark IV engine, which did become available on production Corvette models.
+The paint scheme was similar to the original Mako Shark, with dark blue/gray on top, fading gradually downwards into silver/white at the rockers.

 In 1965, the Mako Shark II was also on display 1964/5 New York World's Fair in the General Motors Futurama Pavilion.

-After the show car made the rounds on the show circuit, it was returned to GM where it was dismantled.
-The running car would be given a reprieve and return to the show car circuit in modified form as the Manta Ray.
+After the pure show-car made the rounds on the auto show circuit, it was returned to GM where it was dismantled.
+The running car would be given a reprieve and return to the show car circuit in modified form as the Manta Ray in 1969.